jodichris17/golang-restapi-dockerized/README.md

 # golang-restapi-dockerized
-simple go rest api with mysql
+This is a simple golang application containerized with docker

+## How to Run

-Create your own env file
+1. Create your own .env file

-Run with: docker-compose up -d
+2. Run docker-compose: `docker-compose up -d`